rhjensen79/robert-jensen.dk/content/posts/2021-install-loginsight-agent-using-saltstack/index.md

 {% endif %}
 ```
-If the grain was True, then I log that it's already installed.
+If the grain was True, then I log that it's already installed, and skip the previsus steps.
 And then I end the initial If run.

 ```